A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: METHOD

 The second part \(\mathbf{a}^{\text{wheel}}_{t} \in \mathbb{R}^{4}\) is the desired velocity vector for wheels since the velocity control is implemented on the wheel.

-\textbf{Reward.} Table \ref{tab:reward function} presents the reward functions for our robot.
+\textbf{Reward.} Our reward design follows a standard Legged-Gym–style shaping~\cite{leggedGym}, with adjustments made solely to the weights for our specific platform.
+Table \ref{tab:reward function} presents the reward functions for our robot.
 In this context, $e_v$ and $e_{\omega_z}$ represent the tracking errors for linear velocity and angular velocity, respectively, while the function $n(e)$ indicates whether the error $e$ is close to zero.
 The variables $v_z$, $\omega_{x}$, $\omega_{y}$, and $g^b_{xy}$ denote the base velocity along the $z$-axis, angular velocity around the $x$-axis, angular velocity around the y-axis, and the projected gravity in the $x$ and $y$ directions, respectively.
 Additionally, $h$, $h_d$ and $\mathcal{I}$ represent the height of the robot, the target height of the robot, and an indicator function that equals zero when the robot is in motion.
 The variable $\tau$ refers to the output torque of all the joints, while $\sigma_1$, $\sigma_2$, $\sigma_3$, $\sigma_4$, and $\sigma_5$ are user-defined coefficients for the various reward components.

 \textbf{Training.} We train the 4096 parallel environment for 18 hours with Issac Gym on a single A100 GPU.